2021 update: Bonus Accumulator has been combined with

 If you follow my blog, you know I’m a big fan of matched betting.

-I’m a paid-up member of Profit Accumulator for matched betting.
+I’ve long been a paid-up member of Profit Accumulator (now rebranded as Outplayed.com) for matched betting.
 This is the site that provides the tools, calculators and training to make your profits.

 So I was intrigued to hear that the folks behind Profit Accumulator have launched a new site – Bonus Accumulator.